GreenScheduler/cats/CONTRIBUTING.md

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->

+## Contributing code or documentation
+Information on how to contribute code or documentation to CATS can be found in the [main documentation](https://cats.readthedocs.io/)

 <!-- omit in toc -->
 ## Attribution
 This guide is based on the [contributing.md](https://contributing.md/generator)!